GrayRaccoon/UV-Notifier-bot/docs/UVNotifier_HighLevelSystemDesign.md

 and use this data to send periodic notifications to a given user in a daily basis and/or near-real time fashion.
 The system is designed to be cloud based and its notifications may contain information considered as relevant for the end users.

 As OpenUV is a private paid service there is no need of including source attribution(s) in the notifications messages.

+TODO: Refine abstract once full high level design is done.

+## Usage Overview
+A user subscribes to the system events by starting following an online account (Twitter/Facebook) so that, every morning user can receive updates about UV levels in all supported locations in his or her daily feed news.

 ## Goal/Objectives